davidgroves/tcp_init_timeout_bpf/README.md

+## Purpose.

+A proof of concept that shows you can set the timeout Linux will use for retransmitting initial SYN's without recompiling the kernel by using BPF tricks.

 ## DANGER NOTICE.

 This is a proof of concept HACK only.
 It is NOT something I would recommend in production.
-It was built to answer the question "can you change the default 1 second delay between TCP SYN's and SYN retransmissions on Linux Kerenls > 6.8".
+It was built to answer the question in the Purpose section only.

 ## Setup.